 Legal Research, Writing, and Analysis

-Students emerge from their first year at USF as well-trained researchers, thinkers, writers, and advocates, so they are practice-ready and able to meet the research and writing expectations in their externships, summer work, and careers as lawyers.
+You will emerge from your first year at USF as a well-trained researcher, thinker, writer, and advocate.
+The program will leave you practice-ready and able to meet the research and writing requirements of externships, summer jobs, and careers as lawyers.

 USF's legal writing faculty are seasoned practitioners and experienced teachers.
 Their practice backgrounds range from private firms to public agencies and nonprofit organizations.
 Collectively, they have more than 85 years of combined teaching experience both at USF and at other law schools.
-USF's legal writing professors maintain a deep commitment to individualized learning, which results in a student-teacher bond that endures well past the first year of law school.
+Theyvmaintain a deep commitment to individualized learning, which results in a student-teacher bond that endures well past the first year of law school.
 The USF School of Law Legal Research, Writing and Analysis faculty are (from left) Eugene Kim, Gary Alexander, Grace Hum, Monalisa Vu, Brian Mikulak, and Edith Ho

 “The USF School of Law Legal Research, Writing, and Analysis Program consistently produces strong, lucid, and talented legal writers.
 The student externs who have worked for a semester in my chambers typically produce written work that is not formulaic or full of legalese.
 They have learned how to get to the point with succinct, thorough, and thoughtful analysis.
 I value their contributions, and I appreciate the effort the law school has shown in making this often overlooked discipline an integral part of the law student's curriculum.”